2021 Tennessee Honey Festival Vendor Application

 9. Vendor acknowledges and understands that it is solely responsible for the collection of any sales or use taxes and shall in no way hold TNHF or its representatives responsible for any type of permits other than for the festival itself.

 10. No refunds shall be given due to cancellation or interruption of the festival for reasons beyond the control of TNHF.
-These reasons include, but are not limited to weather, acts of God, acts of terrorism, or governmental intervention.
+These reasons include, but are not limited to weather, acts of God, acts of terrorism, or governmental intervention, and/or a global pandemic.

 11. Vendor is solely responsible for the security for all its items at the festival location at all times.